 I got back home last night after completing the Sierra Ski Trip.
 All in all, despite the lack of snow this year, this was a great trip and really good experience for getting my gear and systems dialed in.
 Over two weeks and more than 250 miles skiing, there was a mixed bag of conditions and terrain on which to try everything out.
 This ranged from walking across dirt patches wearing our skis to hiking in our ski boots, from scrambling through house-size talus with some class 4 and low class 5 moves in ski boots to actually skiing.

-Download and print this free kids activity for Spring (pdf attachment below), featured in the new book, The Kids’ Outdoor Adventure Book by Stacy Tornio and Ken Keffer.
-There are over 448 great outdoor activities to do with your kids in this book.
-Each of the year’s four seasons, and includes checklist items with a sliding adventure scale to determine the appropriate age group, projects, destinations, garden recipes, and outdoor games.
+Download and print this free kids’ activity for spring (pdf below), featured in the new book, The Kids’ Outdoor Adventure Book, by Stacy Tornio and Ken Keffer.
+The book features over 448 great outdoor activities to do with your kids for each of the year’s four seasons, and includes checklist items with a sliding adventure scale to determine the appropriate age group, projects, destinations, garden recipes, and outdoor games.
 This book is a must-have for parents, particularly with long summer vacation days ahead!